drcereceres/UpStream/src/readme.txt

 = [1.18.3] - 2018-06-20 =

+Fixed:
+* Fixed the admin bar, removing code that was hiding it.
+It is displayed in the front-end now;
+* Fixed the discussion menu item in the sidebar when discussion is disabled;

 Changed:
-* Removed code that was hiding the admin bar.
-It is displayed in the front-end now;
+* Updated cmb2 library;

 = [1.18.2] - 2018-06-07 =